Goddesses of Stardom Tag League: 2018

 The 2018 edition of the event extended over six days, starting with October 13 and culminating on November 4, 2018.

 2019

 The 2019 edition of the event extended over five days, starting with October 19 and culminating on November 15, 2019.
 The third day of the tournament which was held in Osaka, was the only day that consisted of an afternoon and an evening show.

 2020

-The 2020 edition of the tournament was the tenth from the banch of events and extended on nine days and took place starting with October 10 and culminating on November 8, 2020.
+The 2020 edition of the tournament was the tenth edition.
+It extended over nine days and took place starting with October 10 and culminating on November 8, 2020.
 The stipulation of the competition was that each team from both blocks would wrestle the teams in the other block rather than those from their own.
 The entire event portraited members of the active stables in the promotion, Donna Del Mondo, Queen's Quest, Oedo Tai and STARS wrestling under various combinations of sub-groups.

 The winners of the tournament were AZM and Momo Watanabe who defeated Giulia and Maika in the finals.